awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-network-performance.md

 ## Viewing network performance metrics<a name="CloudWatch-view-ENA-metrics"></a>

 After importing network performance metrics into CloudWatch, you can view these metrics as time series graphs, and create alarms that can watch these metrics and notify you if they breach a threshold that you specify\.
 The following procedure shows how to view ethtool metrics as a time series graph\.
-For more information about setting alarms, see [Using Amazon CloudWatch Alarms](AlarmThatSendsEmail.md)\.
+For more information about setting alarms, see [Using Amazon CloudWatch alarms](AlarmThatSendsEmail.md)\.

 Because all of these metrics are aggregate counters, you can use CloudWatch metric math functions such as `RATE(METRICS())` to calculate the rate for these metrics in graphs or use them to set alarms\.
-For more information about metric math functions, see [Using Metric Math](using-metric-math.md)\.
+For more information about metric math functions, see [Using metric math](using-metric-math.md)\.

 **To view network performance metrics in the CloudWatch console**